Lancia Stratos

 Lancia Stratos History

-The Betone designed Stratos was built for one purpose, to win the World Rally Championship.
-Two prototype versions of the Stratos were shown, one during the 1970 Turin Motor Show and another one year later.
-The road going versions of this car were built only to satisfy the homologation rules.
-As a result, the road version had a very noisy cockpit, was uncomfortable, and did not have good cabin air circulation(just as you would expect from a rally car).
-The front part of the car housed cooling fans and a spare tyre.
-So it was not very practical when it came to luggage.
+The Stratos, created by Betone, was built with one goal in mind: to win the World Rally Championship.
+The Stratos was presented in two prototype forms, one at the Turin Motor Show in 1970 and another one a year later.
+The road-going variants of this automobile were only produced to meet homologation requirements.
+As a result, the road version had an extremely loud cockpit, was unpleasant and lacked adequate cabin air circulation; as you would expect from a rally car.
+Cooling fans and a spare tyre were housed at the front of the vehicle.
+As a result, when it came to storage, it was inconvenient.

-The body was built by Bertone and light-weight fiberglass was used whenever possible.
-The rear spoiler provided down force and channeled air into the engine ducts it also channeled the dust on some safari stages which was not all that good and caused a few problems.
-If the vehicle rolled-over the spoiler was actually strong enough to take the impact of the tumble.
+Bertone built the body, and lightweight fibreglass was utilised whenever practical.
+The rear spoiler created downforce and directed air into the engine ducts, but it also channelled dust on some safari stages, which was not ideal and caused a few issues.
+If the car turned over, the spoiler was powerful enough to absorb the impact of the fall.

-The Stratos first appeared in 1970 as a styling exercise by Bertone on Lancia Fulvia running gear and was taken up by Cesare Fiorio who then was Lancia's competition manager.
-Before long a prototype was built using a Lancia engine, but the car's potential was so great the a 2.4 liter Ferrari Dino unit was substituted and a legend was born.
-When it was run by the works in international rallies, the Stratos became possibly the first car in history which was expected to win.
-It was that good, and it took the World Championships in 1975 and 1976.
-Fiat, the parent company, then changed its competition policy and decided to win rallies with a different car, but that did not stop the Stratos.
-As late as 1979 a privately entered Stratos won the Monte Carlo Rally which is one of the most remarkable feats in modern competition history.
+The Stratos originally surfaced in 1970 as a Bertone-style exercise on Lancia Fulvia running gear and was picked up by Cesare Fiorio, Lancia's competition manager at the time.
+Soon after, a prototype with a Lancia engine was developed, but the car's potential was so tremendous that a 2.4 litre Ferrari Dino engine was installed, and a legend was born.
+When the Stratos was run by the works in international rallies, it was possibly the first car in history that was expected to win.
+So good, in fact, that it won the World Championships in 1975 and 1976.
+Fiat, the parent business, subsequently changed its competition philosophy and decided to win rallies with a new car, although the Stratos continued to compete.
+A privately entered Stratos won the Monte Carlo Rally in 1979, one of the most astounding performances in modern racing history.